ONE DAY WORKSHOP

 9:45am for a 10am start

 Finishing around 4pm

-Whether you are new to cyanotype or printmaking, this is a great opportunity to work with a simple and exciting printmaking medium.
-Have a look at my Cyanotype Pinterest board below to get a feel for how diverse this medium can be.
+Whether you are new to cyanotype or printmaking, this is a great opportunity to work with a simple and exciting sun-printing medium.

 If you have never done any form of printmaking before, or think you don’t have a creative bone in your body, then this is a fun and easy way to loosen up and to re-connect with your creative side.
 By the time you finish this workshop you will be equipped with the skills to confidently continue to print with this process at home.

-You will be given handouts with material recommendations if you want to continue this practice at home, including where to buy the appropriate materials and chemicals.
+You will be given handouts with material recommendations so you can continue this practice at home, including where to buy the appropriate materials and chemicals.

 All necessary materials for this workshop are covered in your Materials Fee.

 – brushes, images and stencils and objects to create your sun-printed designs

 – tea and coffee, with a light morning and afternoon tea